Learn how to deal with a large number of keys and technical restrictions in complex translation projects.

 - working within the Phrase In-Context Editor

-While blacklisting prevents whole keys from being managed in Phrase, you also can exclude individual keys from being translated into certain locales.
+While blocking prevents whole keys from being managed in Phrase, you also can exclude individual keys from being translated into certain languages.
 Please refer to the section Excluding translations below.

-The blacklist is a powerful tool to handle issues with keys that should be managed manually rather than editable by everyone.
-Examples for blacklisted keys are:
+The blocklist is a powerful tool to handle issues with keys that should be managed manually rather than be editable by everyone.
+Examples of typically blocked keys are: